What is the Reciprocity Schedule?

-With Boundless, you get the confidence of an independent immigration attorney who reviews your entire marriage-based green card application package, including all of your documents — for no additional fee.
+With Boundless, you get the confidence of an independent immigration attorney who reviews your entire family-based or marriage-based green card application package, including all of your documents — for no additional fee.
 Learn more about how Boundless can help you, or get started now!

 Like other government resources, the Reciprocity Schedule is filled with jargon and technical terms that can be hard to understand.

 Below, we’ve spelled out common terms typically found under each document.
 Click on a term to learn what it means, including helpful examples.
 (Keep in mind that not all countries’ guidance will be organized by these terms and the information shown for each will vary by country.)

 - Document Name